The left fence border

 followed by a showy senna (also a butterfly

 The middle of the border is reserved for the Texas

 persimmon, a small tree that I admired when visiting Mercer Arboretum in

 Houston and tracked down at a local native nursery.
-It should eventually
+We hoped it would eventually

 Further to the right follows a huisache, a

-ferny-leaved small acacia tree that should give us yellow puffballs to admire in early
+ferny-leaved acacia tree that should give us yellow puffballs to admire in early

 The border is rounded out by two fig trees in the back corner that were